BorisPaunovic/School-Managment-System-Desktop-Application/README.md

 Entering data

-Data entry is performed by clicking the "Add" button for the respective data type [Figure 6].
+Data entry is performed by clicking the "Add" button for the respective data type  .
-This opens the data entry page [Figure 7].
+This opens the data entry page  .
 You need to fill in all the fields and then click the "Save" button at the bottom.
 If everything is entered correctly, you will receive a confirmation message.
-Otherwise, you will be notified of any missing or incorrect information [Figure 8].
+Otherwise, you will be notified of any missing or incorrect information  .

 Figure 7 - New Data Entry Page
 Figure 8 - Error in data entry